Skip to footer content

 In this tutorial, we'll explore how to use MOQ, a popular mocking framework for C#, to facilitate unit testing.
 We'll walk through an example where we create and test a simple ATM transaction scenario using MOQ to mock dependencies.

-Create a new C#
+Create a New C# Project

-Follow the following steps to Create a new project
+Follow the following steps to create a new project:

-1. Open Visual Studio, go to "File" > "New" > "Project..."
+1. Open Visual Studio, go to "File" > "New" > "Project...".

 2. Choose a project template, configure settings, and click "Create."